Mechanical Engineering Technology

 Description

 Mechanical technology is a cornerstone of sophisticated and advanced economies.
-Students learn the skills to apply scientific and engineering principles to solve mechanical engineering related problems.
-They also undertake the design and fabrication of mechanical apparatus and systems, including automation and control systems, manufacturing processes and material handling.
+You learn the skills to apply scientific and engineering principles to solve mechanical engineering related problems.
+You undertake the design and fabrication of mechanical apparatus and systems, including automation and control systems, manufacturing processes, additive manufacturing technologies and material handling.
+Conventional and computerized numerical control (CNC) machining, interpreting engineering drawings, including metrology and geometric dimensioning and tolerancing (GD&T) are a part of your technologist skill set preparing you for the needs of industry today.

 Career Opportunities

-Graduates may find a range of occupations in many industrial sectors including automotive, aerospace, advanced automation, natural resources and processing.
-They may participate in an engineer-technologist-technician team in mechanical consulting, manufacturing or mechanical design and maintenance.
+Graduates may find a range of occupations in many industrial sectors including automotive, aerospace, advanced automation, natural resources, mining and processing.
+Graduates may participate in an engineer-technologist-technician team in mechanical consulting, manufacturing or mechanical design and maintenance.
 Careers are possible in machine and fixture building, manufacturing and production, quality assurance, testing, manufacturing management, technical sales and service.
 Specific industries may include automotive parts and assembly, metal fabricating and machining, and machine building.

 Program Learning Outcomes